hmrc/accessibility-statement-frontend/README.md

   If your service has only had automated testing, add a text description of testing tools used, e.g.
   It was tested using the automated tool(s) AATT by PayPal and Accessibility Checklist by Elsevier.
 ```

+If your statement is specifically for a mobile application, add the line `mobilePlatform: android` for an android application or
+`mobilePlatform: ios` for an iOS application.
+Do not add this for web-based services.

 You can also use the following files as examples to copy:
 - [/conf/services/example-fully-compliant.yml](https://github.com/hmrc/accessibility-statement-frontend/blob/master/conf/services/example-fully-compliant.yml)